tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/资源管理/日志主题/管理日志主题_intl_en.md

 >?
 You can switch to different regions in the top-left corner of the page to delete log topics accordingly.
 To delete all log topics, we recommend you use an account with permissions of all resources; otherwise, some log topics may not be deleted as you don't have permissions to view them.
 >
 3. In the pop-up window, click **OK**.
 >!
 Once a log topic is deleted, you cannot recover its topic configuration and log data.
+Proceed with caution.
 >